helyhan/KnowledgeGraphExperiment/README.md

 - Given the decision is to use python coding language for the project there are two options moving forward:
     1. Rewrite the code in python
     2. Package this code up into a library so that it can be easily utilised within the main python project
+- GraphQL Experimentation is also included ( for viewing purposes only ) - able to create nodes but unable to create relationships between nodes.

 ### Conclusion:
 With these steps, you should now be able to process a file, run the Node.js script, and visualise the resulting data in the Neo4j AuraDB console.
 If any issues arise, double-check your database credentials and ensure your Node.js environment is correctly set up.